jsfr/Spoons/README.md

 Clicking an entry opens the PR in the default browser.

-The menu bar item is simply a count of the number of PRs currently tracked.
+The menubar item is simply a count of the number of PRs currently tracked.

 ### How to install